Tensor-Network-Based Unraveling of Non-Markovian Dynamics in Large Spin Chains via the Influence Martingale Approach: Numerical Implementation, Results and Discussions

-The evolution of the influence martingale $\mu_t$ is computed from Eq.~(\ref{eq:mart3}) with the initial condition $\mu_0=1$.
-Figure~\ref{fig:marttraj} shows the time profiles of $\mu_t$ for $N_{\mathrm{traj}}=2000$ trajectories, obtained with a time-step width of $dt=0.001$s, together with their ensemble average confirming $\mathbb{E}[\mu_t]=1$.
-Comparison with the time profile of the unshifted decay rate $\gamma_k(t)$, also displayed in the same figure, reveals that $\mu_t$ exhibits temporal variations during intervals where $\gamma_k(t)$ takes negative values, while remaining constant when $\gamma_k(t)$ is positive.
-This behavior demonstrates that the shifts in decay rates, introduced during intervals of negative $\gamma_k(t)$ to ensure a consistent probabilistic interpretation, manifest as time-dependent changes in \\
+The evolution of the influence martingale $\mu_t$ is computed from Eq.~\eqref{eq:mart3} with the initial condition $\mu_0=1$.
+Fig.~\ref{fig:marttraj} shows the time profiles of $\mu_t$ for {spin-chain length $N = 30$, under $L_{\rm{deph}}$, simulated with $N_{\mathrm{traj}}=10,000$ trajectories, maximum bond dimension $\chi = 4$} together with their ensemble average {$\mathbb{E}[\mu_t]$ remains close to unity}.
+Comparison with the time profile of the unshifted decay rate $\gamma_k(t)$ {of Fig.~\ref{fig:shift} scaled by 10}, also displayed in the same figure, reveals that $\mu_t$ exhibits temporal variations during intervals where $\gamma_k(t)$ takes negative values, while remaining constant when $\gamma_k(t)$ is positive.
+This behavior demonstrates that the shifts in decay rates, introduced during intervals of negative $\gamma_k(t)$ to ensure a consistent probabilistic interpretation, manifest as {time-dependent changes in $\mu_t$.}